-Proposals submitted via the PHT1 by the time of the AO closure will be evaluated by the CHEOPS TAC.
-The TAC and TAC Chair are scientists from the European exoplanet community, appointed by ESA in consultation with the CHEOPS PI.
+The proposals' scientific merit and feasibility will be evaluated by the CHEOPS TAC.
+The TAC and TAC Chair are scientists from the European exoplanet and stellar physics community, appointed by ESA in consultation with the CHEOPS PI.
 Additional scientists may be called upon in case of need.
 The CHEOPS PS will be the secretary to the TAC but does not evaluate/grade/rank the proposals for scientific merit.